Zypperman/xiandan/Linear Algebra/LA14 Column Spaces and Null Spaces.md

 General solution:

-1. Do Gauss-Jordan Elimination to reduce your matrix to RREF
+1. Do Gauss-Jordan Elimination to reduce your matrix to REF
 2. note the columns that have pivots, those are the basis vectors of your space.

+- the columns corresponding to the pivot columns in ur REF matrix is the span of your column matrix.

 ### Special Cases